 I say we will forgive Brainerd quickly for not drawing strength and refreshment from God’s gallery of joy, because his suffering made it so hard for him to see.
 But we must make every effort not to succumb with him here.
 Spurgeon and Edwards are the models for us on ministerial uses of nature.
 And, of course, an even greater authority said, “Consider the lilies.”

-Brainerd struggled to love the Indians.
+Brainerd Struggled to Love the Indians

-December 26, 1742.
-"Felt much sweetness and tenderness in prayer, especially my whole soul seemed to love my worst enemies, and was enabled to pray for those that are strangers and enemies to God with a great degree of softness and pathetic fervor (p.
-193)."
-Tuesday, July 2, 1745.
-"Felt my heat drawn out after God in prayer, almost all the forenoon; especially while riding.
+December 26, 1742: “Felt much sweetness and tenderness in prayer, especially my whole soul seemed to love my worst enemies, and was enabled to pray for those that are strangers and enemies to God with a great degree of softness and pathetic fervor” (193).
+Tuesday, July 2, 1745: “Felt my heat drawn out after God in prayer, almost all the forenoon; especially while riding.
 And in the evening, could not help crying to God for those poor Indians; and after I went to bed my heart continued to go out to God for them, till I dropped asleep.
-Oh, ‘Blessed be God that I may pray (p.
-302)!'"
+Oh, ‘Blessed be God that I may pray’” (302)!

 So Brainerd struggled with the rise and fall of love in his own heart.
 He loved, but longed to love so much more.